csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 Web applications that need to store and retrieve data for very large numbers of users (ranging from millions to hundreds of millions) have been a major driver of cloud-based databases.
 The needs of these applications differ from those of traditional database applications, since they value availability and scalability over consistency.
 Several cloud-based data-storage systems have been developed in recent years to serve the needs of such applications.
 We discuss issues in building such data-storage systems on the cloud in Section 19.9.1.

 In Section 19.9.2, we consider issues in running traditional database systems on a cloud.
-Cloud-based databases have features of both homogeneous and het- erogeneous systems.
+Cloud-based databases have features of both homogeneous and heterogeneous systems.
 Although the data are owned by one organization (the client) and are part of one unified distributed database, the underlying computers are owned and operated by another organization (the service vendor).
-The comput- ers are remote from the client’s location(s) and are accessed over the Internet.
-As a result, some of the challenges of heterogeneous distributed systems remain, par- ticularly as regards transaction processing.
+The computers are remote from the client’s location(s) and are accessed over the Internet.
+As a result, some of the challenges of heterogeneous distributed systems remain, particularly as regards transaction processing.
 However, many of the organizational and political challenges of heterogeneous systems are avoided.

 Finally, in Section 19.9.3, we discuss several technical as well as nontechnical challenges that cloud databases face today.